heeyeon-im/heeyeon-im.github.io/projects.md

 <br />
 ## **1. Perceptual flexibility empowers cognitive capabilities and action outcomes.**
 ------
 The visual system can achieve flexibility by extracting two different units of perception – objects and ensembles.
-This perceptual ability allows the brain to “do more with less”, by using powerful and efficient heuristics that bypass its perceptual and cognitive limitations.<br />
+This perceptual ability allows the brain to “do more with less”, by using powerful and efficient heuristics that bypass its perceptual and cognitive limitations.
 <div class="container">
   <div class="row" style="margin-bottom: 5px">
     <div class="col-md-3 col-sm-12">